Etejerina/a-walk-in-python/day_1.md

 ### Virtual Environments

-Most times when developing with Python, you might need external libraries or packages.
+Most of the times when developing with Python, you might need external libraries or packages.
 In order to do that, you'll need to install them.
 This can be done with Pip command.

 But if we don't create a virtual Environment, those packages are going to be installed globally and we might want to install only the packages we need for a certain program and not another.